theoddora/Interview_Prep/System Design/01_Communication.md

-If the request identifiers and the resources managed by the server are stored in the same database, we can guarantee atomicity with ACID transactions19.
-In other words, we can wrap the product cre- ation and request identifier log within the same database transac- tion in the POST handler.
-However, if the handler needs to make external calls to other services to handle the request, the imple- mentation becomes a lot more challenging, since it requires some form of coordination.
+If the request identifiers and the resources managed by the server are stored in the same database, we can guarantee atomicity with ACID transactions.
+In other words, we can wrap the product creation and request identifier log within the same database transaction in the POST handler.
+However, if the handler needs to make external calls to other services to handle the request, the implementation becomes a lot more challenging, since it requires some form of coordination.

 Now, assuming the server can detect a duplicate request, how